fgpv-vpgf/rcs/deployment.md

 # Deployment

-RCS uses Python and MongoDB and should be deployable on any platform that supports both.
+RCS uses Python and CouchDB and should be deployable on any platform that supports both.
 Currently deployment notes are provided only for Windows (and tested with 2008r2 and 2012).